-This guide is for advanced users who may eventually intend to run Hyperlane agents in a production-like environment.
-It will cover the basics of how to manually configure and run agents but it is not a production setup guide.
+This guide is for advanced users who may eventually intend to run Hyperlane

 Overview

-- Set up keys that you will use to deploy contracts and run validators and relayers
+There are six steps in this guide:- Set up keys that you will use to deploy contracts and run validators and relayers

 - Deploy contracts to the local chain and to every remote chain with which the local chain will be able to send and receive messages